lbr711/CXX-Wrapper-for-DPDK/README.md

 # CXX-Wrapper-for-DPDK
 ## PcapPlusPlus
 [PcapPlusPlus](https://pcapplusplus.github.io/docs/quickstart) is the C++ wrapper for DPDK.
-Since using PcapPlusPlus, We can use C++ for developing DPDK applications.
+Since using PcapPlusPlus, we can use C++ to develop DPDK applications.

 ## Installation
 First, download and install [DPDK (version <= 21.11)](http://core.dpdk.org/download/).